 While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
 It is sometimes referred to as a bulging, protruding, or ruptured disc, and it’s one of the most common causes of lower back pain, as well as pain that radiates down the back of the legs (known as sciatica).

-“I would highly recommend the Southwest Scoliosis Institute.
+“I would highly recommend the Southwest Scoliosis and Spine Institute.
 I was barely able to walk because of sciatic nerve pain in my right leg due to a massive herniated disc in my lower lumbar.
 My doctor explained my options and he was confident surgery would relieve the pain and he was absolutely right!
 When I woke up from surgery, I felt no pain in my right leg.
 I’m recovering just fine!
 The whole office listens and doesn’t make you feel like he’s in a hurry.
 The staff is excellent.
 I’ve called with numerous questions and his staff calls back the same day with answers.” – Becca

 Symptoms of a herniated lumbar disc include:

 - Lower back pain